dllatas/kafka-music/README.md

 #### Apache Kafka on Docker but development not Docker

-Clone [Spotify kafka docker image] (https://github.com/spotify/docker-kafka).
+Clone [Spotify kafka docker image](https://github.com/spotify/docker-kafka).
 Sadly project seems to be outdated.
-Some issues might arise because of the use of docker-machine, then check [this awesome gist] (https://gist.github.com/abacaphiliac/f0553548f9c577214d16290c2e751071).
+Some issues might arise because of the use of docker-machine, then check [this awesome gist](https://gist.github.com/abacaphiliac/f0553548f9c577214d16290c2e751071).
 The branch master runs for this Kafka configuration.

 This line of code builds Kafka server and starts it.
 It must be executed from inside the cloned container.